b-geo/DEC-P3/README.md

  # 🏎️ Introduction
-Once upon a time it was enough to know lap times and speed, but F1 has now evolved to utilise data in all aspects of decision making and evaluation.
+Formula 1 has evolved beyond simple lap times and speed measurements to utilise comprehensive data analytics in all aspects of decision making and performance evaluation.
 Not only do teams require this data, but spectators equally enjoy the insights that can be extracted.
 This project ultimately converges on two dashboards, a realtime race dashboard and a post race summary dashboard.
-The depth of data housed on Snowflake is deeper than what is currently provided on these two dashbaords.
+It is worth noting the dashboards display only a fraction of the overall insights available from the data.

- # The Components
+## Project Structure

-You will notice these main folders in the root directory, here is a guide to their contents.
+The repository is organized into four main components:

-- Infrastructure: builds the cloud architecture required.
+- **Infrastructure**: Builds the required cloud architecture
-- Kafka Producer: provides lap data and telemetry data to Kafka topics.
+- **Kafka Producer**: Provides lap data and telemetry data to Kafka topics
-- Orchestration: handles ELT of batch data.
+- **Orchestration**: Handles ELT operations for batch data processing
-- Presentation: dashboards for both realtime data and batch data.
+- **Presentation**: Dashboards for both real-time and batch data visualization

 ```
 ┣ infra